anirudhashastri/React-Bootcamp/README.md

 - **Integration with Vite**: Familiarity with Vite’s fast development server and optimized build process will enhance productivity and provide insights into configuring efficient workflows.
 If we extend BlindSight to a web-based platform for seamless browser interaction, Vite’s capabilities will be extremely beneficial for development and performance optimization.

 While BlindSight currently focuses on a local software solution, these tools and methodologies learned in the bootcamp could be instrumental if we add web-based features to the project, helping to ensure a smooth, accessible, and responsive user experience for web accessing.

+## Reflection
+Working through the toycomponents project has been a pretty rewarding experience.
+It was cool to see how React and TypeScript work together with Vite, which made development feel fast and smooth.
+TypeScript was new to me, so it was nice to pick up a bit about it along the way.
+I especially liked the modular structure, with each component in its own file—it really showed me how a big project could be broken down into manageable pieces.

+I’ve worked on some basic websites before, and whenever I needed to see changes during development, I had to manually reload or even restart the instance.
+Having Vite’s setup, which instantly reflects changes, was super convenient and made things so much easier for development.

+One challenge was that the instructions in the README were a bit unclear, with very little guidance provided.
+Instructions like “clear App.tsx” and “update index.css” left me confused at first; I ended up with a blank screen initially but eventually figured out how to work around it.
+It also pushed me to explore more and try a test project in the default format, which helped me understand how to set up both the toycomponents project and expensetracker.
+Overall, this project has been a solid intro to modern front-end development practices, and I’m excited to bring what I’ve learned into my final project.